Compare School Options

 • Thermodynamics of Materials.
 This course focuses on thermodynamics fundamentals.
 Students develop an advanced understanding of entropy, enthalpy, and free energy principles.

 • Environmental Issues in Manufacturing and Product Use.
 Participants discuss environmental, regulatory, and economic factors related to a product’s lifecycle.
-Students learn through specific case studies using metals, ceramics, paper, or polymers.
+Students learn through specific case studies about metals, ceramics, paper, and polymers.

 • Mechanical Behavior and Strengthening Mechanisms.
 This course covers dislocation theory with particular emphasis on crystalline defects, movement of dislocations, and dislocation arrays and crystal boundaries.